Is Amsterdam the best place to live?

 Amsterdam has excellent quality of life.

 It’s clean and safe.
 It has a lovely environment, with little traffic or pollution and beautiful canals that give the city a special ambiance.
-According to a 2011 study, Amsterdam has the 12th best quality of life because of its infrastructure and environment.
+According to a 2018 study, Amsterdam has the 12th best quality of life because of its infrastructure and environment.
+Find out more about quality of life in Amsterdam here.

 Amsterdam canal